ufal/neuralmonkey/docs/source/tutorial.rst

 The first vocabulary object (called ``source_vocabulary``) represents the (English) vocabulary used for this task.
 The 50,000 is the maximum size of the vocabulary.
-If the actual vocabulary of the data was bigger, the rare words would be replaced by the ``<unk>`` token, which stands for unknown words.
+If the actual vocabulary of the data was bigger, the rare words would be replaced by the ``<unk>`` token (hardcoded in Neural Monkey, not part of the 50,000 items), which stands for unknown words.
 In our case, however, the vocabularies of the datasets are much smaller so we won't lose any words.

-Both vocabularies are created out of the training dataset.
+Both vocabularies are created out of the training dataset, as specified by the line ``datasets=[<train_dataset>]`` (more datasets could be given in the list).
 This means that if there are any unseen words in the development or test data, our model will treat them as unknown words.

-The ``target_vocabulary`` is created from both ``edits`` and ``translated`` series from the data.
-This doesn't mean anything else than the mappings from words to their one-hot encodings (or more precisely, indices to the vocabulary) will be identical.
+We know that the languages in the ``translated`` series and ``edits`` are the same (except for the KEEP and DELETE tokens in the edits), so we create a unified vocabulary for them.
+This is achieved by specifying ``series_ids=[edits, translated]``.
+The one-hot encodings (or more precisely, indices to the vocabulary) will be identical for words in ``translated`` and ``edits``.

 3 - Encoders
 ************

 Our network will have two inputs.
 Therefore, we must design two separate encoders.
-First encoder will process the source sentences, and the second will process the translated sentences.
+The first encoder will process source sentences, and the second will process translated sentences, i.e. the candidate translations that we are expected to post-edit.
 This is the configuration of the encoder for the source sentences::

   [src_encoder]